vectordotdev/vector/website/guides/advanced/managing-complex-configurations.md

      To make changes please edit the template located at:

-     website/guides/advanced/manaing-complex-configurations.md.erb
+     website/guides/advanced/managing-complex-configurations.md.erb
 -->

 ## Test Driven Configuration

-Test driven configuration is a paradigm we just made up, so there's still time for you to adopt it _before_ it's cool.
+Test driven Configurationn is a paradigm we just made up, so there's still time for you to adopt it _before_ it's cool.
 Vector supports complementing your configs with [unit tests][guides.advanced.unit-testing], and as it turns out they're also pretty useful during the building stage.